 Thanks to the use of the Blockchain in the TrustedTrucks application.
 Every transaction between the carrier and forwarder is recorded on an immutable database.
-This means that every contract and its details are accessible in its original form.
+This means that every negotiation, quoted price or awarded order is always accessible in its original form.
 If either party wants to go back on an offer or claim to have offered something different to what was agreed upon, the original information can always be checked again.
 These orders are associated with a unique ID making it easier to obtain visibility into the entire audit trail for that specific order.

 This ensures transparency and trust between carriers and forwarders who may have never worked with each other before.